lonsty/musicftdl/docs/usage.rst

       --help                          Show this message and exit.

-Here is a example for download all 周杰伦's songs :
+Here is a example for download all `周杰伦's` songs with `320k` bitrate, and save to the directory of `/mnt/e/Music/musicftdl` :

 .. code-block:: console

     $ musicftdl download -d /mnt/e/Music/musicftdl -f 320 -s 0025NhlN2yWrP4

-Above command will download all `周杰伦's` songs with `320k` bitrate, and save to the directory of `/mnt/e/Music/musicftdl`.